meltano/meltano/docs/src/plugins/extractors/gitlab.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `TAP_GITLAB_ULTIMATE_LICENSE`, alias: `GITLAB_API_ULTIMATE_LICENSE`
 - Default: `false`

-Enable to pull in extra data (like Epics, Epic Issues and other entities) only available to GitLab Ultimate and GitLab.com Gold accounts.
+Enable to pull in extra data (like Epics, Epic Issues and other streams) only available to GitLab Ultimate and GitLab.com Gold accounts.

 #### How to use